 Vesting Service determines your eligibility and vesting status in the Plan.
 One year of Vesting Service shall be credited for each Plan Year after the Effective Date in which you had at least 1,000 Hours of Service for the Employer and Signatory Employers within a Union bargaining unit covered by a Western Coal Wage Agreement.
 If you had at least 250 such Hours of Service but less than 1,000 Hours of Service, one-fourth (1/4) year of vesting shall be credited for each full 250 Hours of Service.
 Your years of Vesting Service also includes the period of time you're employed by Chevron or by any of the Chevron affiliated group of companies, and when you qualify as a Leased Employee.
 It also includes similar service with certain companies acquired by Chevron.
-If you leave Chevron and are rehired within 365 days, your years of Vesting Service Break as a result of your period of absence, your years of Vesting Service before you left will be added to your years of Vesting Service after you're rehired.
+If you leave Chevron and are rehired within 365 days, your years of Vesting Service will include the time you were away.
+If you're gone longer than 365 days and you haven't had a Permanent Service Break as a result of your period of absence, your years of Vesting Service before you left will be added to your years of Vesting Service after you're rehired.